Pulkit-Khandelwal/medical-mldg-seg/README.md

 # Domain Generalizer: A Few-shot Meta Learning Framework for Domain Generalization in Medical Imaging

-PyTorch code for the MICCAI 2020 paper [Domain Generalizer: A Few-shot Meta Learning Framework for Domain Generalization in Medical Imaging]() to be presented at [Domain Adaptation and Representation Transfer (DART) 2020](https://sites.google.com/view/dart2020).
+PyTorch code of our MICCAI 2020 paper [Domain Generalizer: A Few-shot Meta Learning Framework for Domain Generalization in Medical Imaging]() to be presented at [Domain Adaptation and Representation Transfer (DART) 2020](https://sites.google.com/view/dart2020).

 Authors: Pulkit Khandelwal and Paul A. Yushkevich.